Best things to do in Nicaragua

 Avoid August if possible.
 June/July or September/October are perfect times for visiting the Pyrenees.
 Opt for a stay in a traditional B&B rather than in a hotel for an altogether more enriching and interesting experience.

-I’ve been an entrepreneur in the travel sector for over 20 years, specialising in France, generally.
+I’ve been an entrepreneur in the travel sector for over 20 years, specializing in France, generally.
 But having discovered the Pyrenees, I knew this was a destination that the world needed to know more about.

-My business is a way for me to share my passion for France, mountains, adventure and food with like minded travellers who want to experience aspects of local life that they won’t read about in the guidebooks.
+My business is a way for me to share my passion for France, mountains, adventure and food with like minded travelers who want to experience aspects of local life that they won’t read about in the guidebooks.

 One of my most memorable experiences was when I took part in the inaugural bear tracking experience with our local bear expert a few years ago.
-He took us deep into bear territory to look for signs of their presence and to learn about the reintroduction programme and life of this enigmatic animal in the Pyrenees.
+He took us deep into bear territory to look for signs of their presence and to learn about the reintroduction program and life of this enigmatic animal in the Pyrenees.

 The card that he took out of one of the motion detection cameras showed a bear rubbing against the tree right where we were standing, just 24h earlier!
 It was a huge thrill!